 All Interests: Hepatitis, Gastrointestinal Problems, Liver Disease

-Dr. Lina Felipez is a pediatric gastroenterology specialist in Aventura, FL and Miami, FL.
-In her practice, Dr. Felipez focuses on gastrointestinal problems (digestive disorders).
-She is affiliated with Nicklaus Children's Hospital and Baptist Hospital.
-She is in-network for several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
-Dr. Felipez attended medical school at Central University of the Caribbean School of Medicine.
-She speaks Spanish.
+Dr. Lina Felipez specializes in pediatric gastroenterology.
+In addition to English, Dr. Felipez speaks Spanish.
+Areas of particular interest for Dr. Felipez include gastrointestinal problems (digestive disorders).
+She is professionally affiliated with Nicklaus Children's Hospital and Baptist Hospital.
+She graduated from Central University of the Caribbean School of Medicine.
+She is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.

 Relevant Interests: , gastrointestinal problems (digestive disorders)